-First, the installer will determine tile layout.
-Then, using chalk-lines as a guide, your installer will spread thinset mortar in small areas and will place the tiles in it.
+First, your installers will determine the tile layout per your specifications.
+Using chalk lines as a guide, they’ll spread thinset mortar in small areas and will place the tiles within.
 Spacers are used between tiles so that they are evenly placed.
-After the mortar sets, grout is applied—sometimes the next day.
+After the mortar sets, grout is applied—sometimes this needs to be put off until the next day.

-New ceramic tile projects need time to cure and solidify.
-Typically, floors should not be walked on for at least 48 hours after the tiles are laid; similarly, ceramic tile shower stalls and counters should remain completely moisture free for a couple days so the grout can completely dry.
+New ceramic tile projects need time to cure & solidify.
+Typically, floors should not be walked on for at least 48 hours after the tiles are laid.
+Similarly, ceramic tile shower stalls and counters should remain completely moisture-free for a couple days so the grout can completely dry.
 If you have questions about floor maintenance, we would be happy to answer them for you.